 Knoxville, TN | Printmaking, Drawing

-She has taught print and book workshops at the Arrowmont School of Arts and Crafts and Knoxville’s Community School of the Arts.
-She is currently an active artist member of the Vacuum Shop Studios Collaborative and the sign artist for Trader Joe’s in Knoxville, TN.
+Currently, Ludden is an artist member of the Vacuum Shop Studios Collaborative and the head sign artist for Trader Joe’s in Knoxville, TN.